-Here are some criteria we believe an ontology of arguments should meet in order to be re-used by third parties:

 1. The ontology should have logically defined classes whose definitions employ an Aristotelian or genus-species form.
-This is a requirement of good ontologies generally.

 2. The ontology should depict arguments in a canonical manner, as consisting of reasons for a conclusion.

-3. The ontology should allow researchers to distinguish sentences, from the propositions expressed by those sentences, as well as the propositions themselves from their particular function within an argument (for instance, as a premise).
+3. The ontology should allow researchers to distinguish sentences, from the sentence content expressed by those sentences, as well as the content itself from its particular function within an argument.

 4. The ontology should be capable of representing not only the intended structure of an argument, but also the potential weaknesses of an argument either with its present classes, or by being open to a future ontology that extends it.